rsolov23/Rachel-s-Professional-README-Generator/README.md

 ### Description

-This README Generator with make a README quick and easy by following these instructions
+This README Generator will generate a README quick and easy by following these instructions

 ### Instructions